NicolasBourquard/MarkerIoAssignement/README.md

 #### Frontend

 Frontend code is inside the src folder

-Page that save new feedback with input validation (NewFeedback.vue in newFeedback folder) List of selectable feedbacks that can be sorted and filtered with pagination (in allFeedbacks folder)
+Page that save new feedback with input validation (NewFeedback.vue in newFeedback folder)

+List of selectable feedbacks that can be sorted and filtered with pagination (in allFeedbacks folder)

 #### Backend

 Backend code is inside the api folder

-Post method on /api/feedback to store a new feedback in the database (with validation) Get method on /api/feedback to get all feedbacks generateRandomFeedback.ts is a utility file to generate 100 random feedback for testing purposes MongoDB database is named feedback
+Post method on /api/feedback to store a new feedback in the database (with validation)

+Get method on /api/feedback to get all feedbacks

+generateRandomFeedback.ts is a utility file to generate 100 random feedbacks for testing purposes

+MongoDB database is named feedback

 ### Setup